 Patients with relapsed or refractory BL are encouraged to participate in clinical trials.
 Consolidation treatment with a high-dose conditioning therapy and autologous stem cell transplantation (or allogeneic transplantation, if a donor is available) may be considered for patients who achieve remission after their second-line treatment.
-See Stem Cell Transplantation on page 27.
-New drugs are being evaluated in clinical trials.
+See Stem Cell Transplantation on page 29.
+Additionally, new drugs are being evaluated in clinical trials.

 Primary Central Nervous System (CNS) Lymphoma.
 Primary CNS lymphoma forms in the brain and/or the spinal cord.
-It is often a feature of AIDS-associated lymphoma, but most patients in the United States who have primary CNS lymphoma do not have a clear predisposing cause.
-Secondary CNS lymphoma develops when a lymphoma already present in other parts of the body spreads to the brain and/or the spinal cord.
-Patients with highly aggressive lymphomas, such as Burkitt lymphoma and DLBCL, are at a higher risk of disease relapse with CNS involvement.
-So, first-line treatment for these types of lymphoma may include chemotherapy administered directly into the spinal fluid.
+It is often a feature of AIDS-associated lymphoma but can also affect persons undergoing solid organ transplantation or those with autoimmune disorders.
+Secondary CNS lymphoma develops when a lymphoma, already present in other parts of the body, spreads to the brain and/or the spinal cord.
+Both primary and secondary CNS lymphomas are uncommon.